eformat/argocd-team-topologies/README.md

 - `ops-sre` - this is the platform team. they operate at cluster scope and use the ArgoCD in the `openshift-gitops` namespace.
 - `xteam, yteam, zteam` - these are our stream aligned product teams. they operate at cluster or namespaced scope and use ArgoCD in their `*-ci-cd` namespace.

-There are many ways to create the team projects. `oc new-project` works as well.
-We make use of the [bootstrap project chart](https://github.com/redhat-cop/helm-charts/tree/master/charts/bootstrap-project) in the redhat-cop which manages role bindings for our teams.
-The groups would come from LDAP/OAuth providers and be provisioned on OpenShift already.
+There are many ways to create the team projects. `oc new-project` works well!.
+We can make use of the [bootstrap project chart](https://github.com/redhat-cop/helm-charts/tree/master/charts/bootstrap-project) in the redhat-cop that manages the role bindings and namespaces for our teams.
+In a normal setup the Groups would come from LDAP/OAuth providers and be provisioned on OpenShift already.

 Let's create the projects configurations: